Telecommunications cut off in Gaza after fuel runs out

 The first fuel truck to enter Gaza since Israel imposed the siege arrived on Wednesday.

-The UN Relief and Works Agency for Palestine Refugees (UNRWA) said it had received 23,000 litres of fuel.
+The UN Relief and Works Agency for Palestine Refugees (UNRWA) said it had received 23,000 litres (6,075 gallons) of fuel.
 However, Israeli authorities have restricted its use exclusively for the transport of aid delivered from Egypt.

-“It is appalling that fuel continues to be used as a weapon of war,” said UNRWA chief Philippe Lazzarini.
+“It is appalling that fuel continues to be used as a weapon of war,” UNRWA chief Philippe Lazzarini said.

-Since Israel launched a ground invasion in late October, Gaza has already experienced two blackouts after Israel cut communications and internet services.
+Since Israel launched a ground invasion in late October, Gaza has experienced two blackouts after Israel cut communications and internet services.

 Humanitarian agencies and first responders have warned that blackouts severely disrupt their work and put lives at risk.